About this course

 |Duration||Duration and credit points not applicable for this course.|

 The Doctor of Laws (LLD) is the highest qualification available by examination at Melbourne Law School.
-The work submitted for examination must be of such standard that it makes a substantial and original contribution to legal scholarship and is of such standard as to give the candidate authoritative standing in the field of the candidate's study.
+The work submitted for examination must be of such standard that it makes a substantial and original contribution to legal scholarship and gives the candidate authoritative standing in the candidate's field of study.

 Eligibility and Nomination for Admission

 Applicants must be a graduate in Law of the University of Melbourne of at least four years' standing; or a graduate of another university who has held a recognised degree for at least four years and received adequate training for legal scholarship.
 Applications to enrol in the degree normally follow an invitation from Melbourne Law School to individuals of considerable seniority and with a connection to Melbourne Law School.
 Applicants must also meet the University's English language requirements.

 A formal application for admission to candidature for the LLD comprises a nomination by a Melbourne Law School academic.
 The nomination should be addressed to the Dean of Melbourne Law School.

 The proposer should have sufficient familiarity with the proposed candidate and the candidate's field of research to enable the proposer to recommend that the quality of the work(s) to be submitted warrants the award of LLD.

 - information that demonstrates that the proposed candidate is eligible for admission to candidature for the LLD;

 - a statement expressing why the proposed candidate's work is 'a substantial and original contribution to legal scholarship and is of such standard as to give the candidate authoritative standing in the candidate's field of study';